hai-gen2020/hai-gen2020.github.io/README.md

 We are encouraging the submissions of full and short papers following the [IUI Paper Guidelines](https://iui.acm.org/2020/call_for_papers.html).

 We also would like to see demos of generative deep learning systems that highlight co-creation user experiences or other topics listed above.
-The submission of demos also follows [IUI demo guidelines](https://iui.acm.org/2020/call_for_demo_poster.html)
+The submission of demos also follows [IUI Demo Guidelines](https://iui.acm.org/2020/call_for_demo_poster.html)

 Please submit your papers & demos to EasyChair: []()